 Human Relations Commission

-The Fargo Human Relations Commission works to promote acceptance and respect for diversity and discourages all forms of discrimination.
+As a result, the Fargo Human Relations Commission was created.
+The commission works to promote acceptance and respect for diversity and discourages all forms of discrimination.
+One such way the commission achieves this is through the support of the annual Dr. Martin Luther King, Jr. Day celebration.

 The committee consists of nine volunteer members who are nominated by the Mayor and appointed by the City Commission.
 Each serves a three-year term.
 The Human Relations Commissioners represent a broad range of racial, religious, ethnic, social, economic, political and professional groups.